 Users receive notifications of essential changes from the set plan as well as updates.
 This enables visibility across many channels and provides managers with realistic measures and estimates for materials.

-Moreover, the processes in production lines can also be monitored using IoT in almost real-time.
+Moreover, the processes in production lines can also be monitored using industrial IoT in almost real-time.
 It can recommend adjustments in operations for better management of operational cost and even point out lags in production.
 These solutions help prevent slowdowns and decrease costs by getting rid of waste and unneeded work.

 The growth of industrial IoT is bringing the factory of the future into reality.
 Materials handling, manufacturing, product distribution, and supply chain management will all continue to be automated in the years to come.